 On the bright side, my sister recently saw an obituary in her newspaper for a person who died of sleep apnea, and that's probably not going to happen to me -- if I can get the hang of this.

-Users browsing this forum: Google [Bot], Google Feedfetcher and 5 guests
+Users browsing this forum: Impubcusetems, Yahoo [Bot] and 2 guests